Getting Started

 One of the most underused techniques: after the AI gives you a draft, ask it to identify weaknesses in what it just wrote.
 "What are the strongest objections to this argument?" or "What did you leave out?"
 This often surfaces issues you'd catch on your own — but faster.

-For a more detailed guide to prompting, the AI Law Lab has put together a comprehensive resource:
+For a more detailed guide to prompting, the AI Teaching Lab has a comprehensive resource:

 What Can You Do With AI?